JRGeorge6/mobiusai/SECURITY.md

-# Security Documentation
+# MobiusAI Security Documentation

 ## Overview

-StudyMentor is an AI-powered study assistant with comprehensive security measures to protect user data and prevent common web vulnerabilities.
+MobiusAI is an AI-powered study assistant with comprehensive security measures to protect user data and prevent common web vulnerabilities.

 ## Security Features